pillarjs/send/Readme.md

 ##### Transform

-A function that consumes a Node.js stream parameter and produces a new (transformed) stream:
+A function that consumes the file stream and produces a new (transformed) stream:
 ```javascript
 function(stream) {return stream.pipe(replaceStream('tobi', 'peter'))}
 ```